kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 ./bin/osx/kadenaclient.sh
 node3> server node0
 ```

-Initialize the chain (for the Payments performance demo) and create the global/non-private accounts.
+Initialize the chain with the `demo` smart contract, and create the global/non-private accounts.
-A feature of the yaml loadfile format is to set the batch `cmd`; here it is set to
+Note that the load process has an optional feature to set the batch command (see docs for `cmd` in help).
+The demo.yaml sets the batch command to
 transfer `1.00` between the demo accounts.

 ```